-Better and effective teams are those whose members have open communication with each other in an atmosphere where they can talk and listen.
+Conversation and an open communication are keys to an effective and smooth flow in any relationship.
+Without it, problems emerge and creates gap among the members.
+Better and effective teams are those whose members have open communication with each other in a vibe where they can talk and listen.

 This is a kind of team where members freely share their thoughts and opinions with the group.
 This is a kind of team where decisions are made through discussion and dialogue rather than assumption and dictatorship.